SoundnessBench: A Soundness Benchmark for Neural Network Verifiers: Methodology

 \subsection{Benchmark Design}

 \paragraph{Scale.} We focus on using relatively small models and low-dimensional synthetic data.
 Since the goal of our benchmark is to test the soundness of NN verifiers rather than benchmark performance, our models and data do not have to be large-scale or as practical as real-world ones.
 We may draw an analogy to fuzzing techniques in software engineering, where simple and synthetic but specifically constructed inputs, rather than complicated real-world inputs, are used for testing software and identifying bugs.
 Additionally, large-scale models and data can significantly increase the difficulty for NN verifiers, and NN verifiers can fail to provide meaningful verification results or simply fail to support complicated cases, without exposing bugs.
-This situation is more pronounced when models are trained by our method with pre-defined counterexamples (models and data at our small scale are already difficult for current NN verifiers, as shown in \Cref{tab:verified_regular}).
+Verifiers typically require relaxation, and on relatively larger settings, looser relaxation of other correct layers can compensate for the wrong bound computation, making the final verification more conservative.
+Although NN verifiers can often verify much larger models in other benchmarks, they depend on models being specifically trained, and our models trained with hidden counterexamples are more challenging to verify.
+As shown in \Cref{tab:verified_regular}, models and data at our small scale are already difficult for current NN verifiers.
 Therefore, by using relatively small models and data, we allow more verifiers to be tested against our benchmark to maximize bug exposure.
+Nevertheless, we also show results on MNIST in Appendix~\ref{app:mnist}, where verification is much more difficult.

 \paragraph{Model.} As shown in \Cref{tab:model architectures}, we build our benchmark to contain diverse NN architectures and activation functions.
 We incorporate $9$ distinct NN architectures, spanning MLPs (NNs with fully-connected layers), CNNs, and ViTs, with different activation functions including ReLU, Tanh, and Sigmoid.
 The models are designed to have moderate size for existing NN verifiers to handle, and in total, there are $26$ models in our benchmark.